kaiming/Chamber-Crawler-3k/README.md

 Welcome to ChamberCrawler3000, an exciting rendition of the classic Rogue single-player game.

-Created by: Kaiming Qiu, Allen Lu
+Created by: Kaiming Qiu, Allen Lu.

 Definitions